bitwalker/conform/README.md

 ]
 ```

 This looks pretty daunting, but I've provided mix tasks to help you generate the schema from your existing `config.exs` file.
 Once you've gotten the schema tightened up though, you'll start to understand why it's worth a little extra effort up front.
+Let's talk about the top-level properties of the schema briefly:

+- `extends` allows you to extend the schema of another application in your project.
+- `import` allows you to import an application's modules which contain functions you wish to use.
+- `mappings` define the mapping between the .conf settings and your actual configuration keys.
+We'll get more into those later.
+- `transforms` define transformations of mapped values for more complex configuration scenarios.

+### Mappings

-So schemas consist of two types of things: mappings and translations.
-Mappings are defined by four properties:
+Mappings are defined by four key properties (there are more, just see the `Conform.Schema.Mapping` module docs):

 - `:doc`, documentation on what this setting is, and how to use it
 - `:to`, if you want friendly names for not so friendly app settings, `:to` tells conform what setting this mapping applies to in the generated `.config`
 - `:datatype`, the datatype of the value, currently supports binary, charlist, atom, integer, float, ip (a tuple of strings `{ip, port}`), enum, and lists of one of those types.
 I currently am planning on supporting user-defined types, but that work has not yet been completed.
 - `:default`, optional, the value to use if one is not supplied for this setting.
 Should be the same form as the datatype for the setting.
 So for example, if you have a setting, `myapp.foo`, with a datatype of `[enum: [:info, :warn, :error]]`, then your default value should be one of those three atoms.

-After a mapping is parsed according to its schema definition, if a translation function with an arity of 2 or 3 exists for that mapping, the function is called with the following parameters: `mapping` and `value`, and optionally `accumulator`, if you provide a translation function with an arity of 3.
-The `mapping` parameter is basically what you would expect -- the mapping for the setting associated with the currently executing translation.
-The `value` is of course the value you are translating. `accumulator` is a bit different, but works the way it sounds.
-If you provide multiple mappings with the same `to` path, then translations for those mappings will receive an accumulated value for that config setting.
-In the example above, you can see I defined multiple mappings that all had different names, but pointed to the same underlying field.
-Each translation handles both the case where the accumulator is nil, or already contains a list of values.
-Let's take a look at what the final output of the combined .conf and schema files will look like.
+### Transforms

+After all settings have been mapped, each of the transforms is executed with the PID of the ETS table holding the config.
+You will need to use the `Conform.Conf` module API to query the configuration state using this PID.
+The value returned from the transform is then paired with the key the transformed is defined against and used in the final configuration.

+### Example Output

+The following is the output configuration from conform using the .conf and .schema.exs files shown above:

 ```erlang
 [{lager, [